Emery (band): 2020s: Recent activity

 On June 5, 2020, Emery released their eighth album: White Line Fever.
 The band has stated on social media that the album's themes are built heavily around the terrorist attacks of September 11, 2001, and where the band was during the occurrence of the events, as they'd just left their home town and departed for Seattle the day of.

 In 2021, Emery released I'm Only a Man (Studio Update) — a new, rerecorded from scratch, remixed and remastered version of their 2007 album I'm Only A Man — and three live albums, The Weak's End (Live Version), The Question (Live) and I'm Only a Man (Live Version).

 On November 23, 2021, Emery released a live captured version of their then-upcoming ninth studio album Rub Some Dirt on It.
 The album was released on June 24, 2022, via Tooth & Nail Records.

 On November 25, 2022, Emery released Blue Christmas EP.
 On March 31, 2023, Songs We Love EP, a cover songs compilation, was released.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.

 Style

-While the band avoid the stigma of being labeled a "Christian band", the members are all Christian, exploring a wide variety of lyrical themes in their music.
+While the band is not labeled a "Christian band", the members are all Christian, exploring a wide variety of lyrical themes in their music.

 The band sound varies between post-hardcore, melodic hardcore, emo, hard rock, alternative rock, and metalcore.